ianfnelson/blog.iannelson.uk/content/posts/2005-01-18-framework-for-persisting-net-classes-into-sql-server-image-fields-with-locking-ability.md

     SalesOrder objOrder = DataStore.Get("joebloggs","order1234").StoredObject as SalesOrder;

-That&#8217;s pretty much it.
+That’s pretty much it.
 There are also methods to retrieve a collection of objects from the store (GetByUser, GetByKey), as well as methods to remove objects from the store (Remove, RemoveByKey, RemoveByUser, Clear).

 Feel free to use and cannibalize this code as you see fit.
 Let me know if you find it useful or interesting, and of course if you have any suggestions for improvements.
 Oh, and of course it should go without saying that I make no guarantee as to the suitability of this code for any purpose and accept no responsibility for any loss of data etcetera!